immone/ohtuprojekti-2022/README.md

 # Definition of Done

-Markup : * Each user story must be defined in terms of a Robots framework syntax
+* Each user story must be defined in terms of a Robots framework syntax
-         * >70% test coverage
+* Above 70% test coverage
 * Product owner may access the code and tests via CI
 * Code maintainability:
         * Clear naming scheme
         * Coherent coding style and project architechture
         * Use of conventional commits in GitHub